The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Heterotic string and the SV promotion

-Field-theoretic double-copy construction, as per \eqn{eq:kltOSS} and \eqn{eq:kltOBS}, is equally applicable to closed superstring construction.
-This can be seen by first noting the construction of closed supersymmetric string amplitudes via the string KLT kernel~\cite{KLT}, represented here by $\otimes_{\alpha'}$,
+Closed superstrings are also field-theoretic double-copies to all multiplicity.
+This can be seen by first noting the construction of closed string amplitudes via the string KLT kernel~\cite{KLT}, represented here by $\otimes_{\alpha'}$,